Solec-Zdrój: History

+After the German-Soviet invasion of Poland, which started World War II in September 1939, Solec was occupied by Germany.

-After World War II, Communist government of the People's Republic of Poland forcibly nationalized the spa, merging it with another local town, Busko Zdroj, and creating a company called Uzdrowisko Busko-Solec.
+After World War II, the Soviet-installed Communist government of the People's Republic of Poland forcibly nationalized the spa, merging it with another local town, Busko-Zdrój, and creating a company called Uzdrowisko Busko-Solec.
+In 1974, the name of the settlement was changed from Solec to Solec-Zdrój.
 After 1989, rightful owners managed to get back their property, and since 2000, the spa was property of the Daniewski and the Dzianotta families.
 Currently, there are 400 beds for patients, and the spa cures rheumatism, osteoarthritis, allergies and dermatitis.

+Sights

-Furthermore, Solec Zdroj is the starting point of a red tourist trail, which leads to Busko Zdroj, and a stop along green trail from Wislica to Grochowiska.
+Solec-Zdrój is the starting point of a red tourist trail, which leads to Busko-Zdrój, and a stop along green trail from Wiślica to Grochowiska.
 Apart from the spa itself, the village has St. Nicholas church, which was first mentioned in 1326.
 There also are several early 20th-century houses and villas.